‘Bold And The Beautiful’ Recap Friday, July 9: Bill Proposes To Steffy, Zoe In Spotlight, Fashion Show Success

 Bold and the Beautiful recap for Friday, July 21 states that the excitement abounded as the Hope For The Fashion Show was underway.
 Justin (Aaron D. Spears) was also there to support Emma (Nia Sioux), and was also on an errand from Bill (Don Diamont) to try and dig up some dirt on Liam (Scott Clifton).
 Bill has reverted to his old tactics now that he thinks Steffy is up for grabs.
-Brooke (Katherine Kelly Lang), Ridge (Thorsten Kaye), Eric (John McCook) and Justin talked about their expectations for the show, with Brooke alluding to Hope’s (Annika Noelle) pregnancy by saying that she is creating something beautiful.
+Brooke (Katherine Kelly Lang), Ridge (Thorsten Kaye), Eric (John McCook), and Justin talked about their expectations for the show, with Brooke alluding to Hope’s (Annika Noelle) pregnancy by saying that she is creating something beautiful.
 Of course, Justin flashed back to Bill talking about the pregnancy.

 The show began with Hope making a speech about what her brand stands for, and the dance routine kicks off the extravaganza.
 According to She Knows Soaps, Zoe (Kiara Barnes) watched the choreography.
-Afterwards everyone congratulated Emma (Nia Sioux), but Emma is distracted as she thought that she saw Zoe.
+Afterwards, everyone congratulated Emma (Nia Sioux), but Emma is distracted as she thought that she saw Zoe.
 Running after her, she accidentally bumped into the model who would have modeled the showstopper design piece.
 The model injured her ankle and Hope wanted to know who would wear the highlight of the show now that the model was out of action.

 #bts in the beautiful custom made show stopper for today’s episode✨???? felt like a princess! @BandB_CBS @CBSDaytime #TheBoldAndTheBeautiful pic.twitter.com/ylG4rpHXmM